BiAPoL/napari-clusters-plotter/README.md

 ![](images/plot_plain.png)

 You can also manually select a region in the plot.
+To use lasso (freehand) tool use left mouse click, and to use a rectangle - right click.
 The resulting manual clustering will also be visualized in the original image.
 To optimize visualization in the image, turn off the visibility of the analysed labels layer.

 ![](images/plot_interactive.png)